 Last but not least, updates can provide new opportunities.
 It is always best to use as many of Magento’s built-in functionalities as possible and reduce the number of third-party modules or other tweaks on the website.
 This is worth doing in order to avoid conflicts and performance issues that can be caused by expanding the functionality of the website if done incorrectly.

 The potential risks are high in two cases: if your project is taken on by a team of unskilled developers and if your Magento website includes numerous third-party extensions (usually, not all modules or themes are compatible with the next version of Magento).

-Yes, updating Magento is quite a difficult task, so we recommend that you contact professionals, such as our developers at Dinarys.
+Yes, updating Magento is quite a difficult task, so we recommend that you contact professionals, such as Magento 2 development company as Dinarys.
 We know how to update your website, taking into account all the features of your business and potential risks.

 Contact us to upgrade your Magento 2 minor version, and always stay afloat and competitive.